ev2900/OpenSearch_Log_Analytics/workshop/content/open-search-cross-cluster-replication/_index.en.md

 ---
-title: "Cross-Cluster Replication"
+title: "Cross Cluster Replication"
-menuTitle: "Cross-Cluster Replication"
+menuTitle: "Cross Cluster Replication"
 chapter: true
 weight: 10
 url: "/open-search-cross-cluster-replication/"
 ---

-# Cross-Cluster Replication Workshop
+# Cross Cluster Replication Workshop

 This workshop demonstrates how to replicate indexes, mapping, and metadata from one OpenSearch Service domain to another.
 This follows an active-passive replication model where a following index pulls data from a leader index to keep the indexes in sync.